GuillaumeCharvolin/Hadoop/README.md

-# This project is just a reminder to install Hadoop 2.10.2 on Ubuntu 24.04.1 LTS for development and testing purposes.
+# Install Hadoop 2.10.2 on Ubuntu 24.04.1 LTS for development and testing purposes.

 It probably work with other version of Hadoop but this one is to use with ApacheGiraph.

 Here is the doc: [![Documentation Status](https://readthedocs.org/projects/hadoop-doc/badge/?version=latest)](https://hadoop-doc.readthedocs.io/)

+This project is just a reminder to install Hadoop 2.10.2 on Ubuntu 24.04.1 LTS for development and testing purposes, created as a test in 2024 but may help you.